amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 ## 1.1.
 Problem Statement

-An unnamed retail client have requested Maxis to understand the foot traffic of shoppers in their retail stores across the nation.
+An unnamed retail client has engaged Maxis to understand the foot traffic of shoppers in their retail stores across the nation.
 The analysis is done with the use of IoT equipment and data analysis.

 ![image](https://user-images.githubusercontent.com/87763082/126859625-03b22c9e-ef5c-4bf9-b3ae-9ebb51157fbb.png)